-Just because we are located in Fort Worth, does not mean that we only work around Fort Worth.
-We can stretch our arms nation wide when it comes to minerals.
+Just because we are located in Fort Worth, does not mean that we only work around Tarrant County.
+We can stretch our arms nationwide when it comes to minerals.

 The Permian Basin is the most prolific oil and gas producing region in the U.S. It is located in West TX and southeastern New Mexico spanning 300 miles in length and is 250 miles wide.
 The basin currently boasts an impressive oil production of 2.2 million barrels per day (bpd) and over 7.3 billion cubic feet per day (Bcf/d) of natural gas.